 Reproduction of high quality made with reconstituted marble (marble with resin dust).
 Finished with old patina.

 Measures of the base: Width: 55 cm.
 Depth: 50 cm Total depth: 60 cm.

 Approximate weight: 90 kg.

 Perfectly prepared for the decoration of outdoor and indoor.

-In Roman mythology, Diana was the Virgin goddess of the hunt and protector of nature.
-Its literature equivalent Greek goddess is Artemis, while in worship of italic origin.
+The Diana of Gabies is a statue probably representing the goddess Artemis, traditionally attributed to the Greek sculptor Praxiteles (4th century BC).
+In Roman mythology, Diana was the virgin goddess of the hunt and protector of nature.
+Her equivalent Greek goddess in literature is Artemis, although in terms of worship she was of Italic origin.